-Your car's engine takes in air as part of the combustion process, but that air needs to be free of particles such as dust and leaves.
+Your truck or car's engine takes in air as part of the combustion process, but that air needs to be free of particles such as dust and leaves.
 If not, the engine – and the cylinders and pistons in particular – could be damaged.

-We've saved the best bit until last, because checking and changing your air filter is one of the easiest and cheapest maintenance jobs you can carry out on your car.
+We've saved the best part until last, because checking and changing your air filter is one of the easiest and cheapest maintenance jobs you can carry out on your car.
 In many cases it's easier to change than the cabin filter.